MilosT82/PyProgramForMinimalAndAnnualTrendFlowEstimation/README.md

 With respect to Mann-Kendall test, the Theil-Sen estimator is used to calculate trend intercept and slope.
 For this purpose is used `pyMannkendal` package.

 ## Case study
 This datataset contains measurements from 3 hydrological stations of the Republic Hydrometeorological Service of Serbia.
 It is sample from hydrological site where data collection is carried out.
-There are two identical files with different extension, which contains program script, conda file - `WaterFlowEstimation.ipynb` and python file - `WaterFlowEstimation.py`
+There are two identical files with different extension, which contains program script, conda file - `WaterFlowEstimation.ipynb` and python file - `WaterFlowEstimation.py`.
+There is also a mathlab file - `TrendFlow.m`, which represent low-flow time series for a subset of hydrological stations showing statistically significant patterns.

 ## Input datasets